secretGeek/til/minecraft/mark_jump_in_minecraft.md

 ## What is mark jump?

-I navigate around my windows PC by using a Powershell utility called MarkJump.
+I navigate around my windows PC by using a Powershell utility called [MarkJump](https://github.com/secretGeek/markjump/blob/master/markjump.ps1).
 It's super helpful.

-I use Jump command to go to a well known location.
-I use the Mark command to mark my current location as a well known location.
-And the Marks command to list all well known locations.
+I use `Jump` command to go to a well-known location.
+I use the `Mark` command to mark my current location as a well-known location.
+And the `Marks` command to list all well-known locations.

 ## Mark-Jump in Python for Minecraft